Control variates from Eulerian and Lagrangian perturbation theory: Application to the bispectrum: Perturbative control variates and N-body simulations

 \subsubsection{The analytic Zeldovich bispectrum}

 The large number of simulations needed to measure the 2LPT bispectrum to sufficient precision for it to be a suitable control variate motivate studying the Zeldovich bispectrum further.
 Despite not fully correlating with the matter bispectrum at low-$k$, the decorrelation is slower as a function of $\ksph$.
 Another key advantage of the Zeldovich bispectrum is that it is analytically calculable.
-Simultaneously employing an Eulerian and Zeldovich bispectrum as control variates (and extending the problem to two Lagrange multipliers $\beta_{\epsilon^2},\beta_{\rm ZA}$, for example) would allow for a set of control variates which are correlated over all scales and analytically calculable, for any triangle configuration.
+Simultaneously employing an Eulerian and Zeldovich bispectrum as control variates (and extending the problem to two Lagrange multipliers $\beta_{\epsilon^2},\beta_{\rm ZA}$, for example) would allow for a set of control variates which are correlated over all scales and analytically calculable, for any triangle configuration. {We turn to discuss how to compute the Zeldovich bispectrum analytically and compare it to the binned bispectrum measured from lattice Zeldovich realizations.
+The higher computational cost of evaluating $B_{\rm ZA}$ analytically will motivate the construction of `weights' which significantly reduce the number of evaluations of $B_{\rm ZA}$.
+However, for very wide bins at high $k$ these weights are also challenging to compute, and we will introduce a Monte-Carlo approximation to evaluate bin-averaging in the limit of a large number of triangles.}

 In \cite{chen2024bispectrumlagrangianperturbationtheory} it was shown that the Zeldovich matter bispectrum can be written in a closed form \begin{widetext}

 \end{widetext} where $A_{ij}(\bq)$ is the standard Zeldovich pairwise displacement correlator